Capital Asset Advisory Services LLC Sells 640 Shares of General Mills, Inc. (NYSE:GIS)

 Capital Asset Advisory Services LLC lessened its holdings in General Mills, Inc. (NYSE:GIS) by 6.3% during the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund owned 9,543 shares of the company’s stock after selling 640 shares during the quarter.
 Capital Asset Advisory Services LLC’s holdings in General Mills were worth $585,000 as of its most recent filing with the Securities & Exchange Commission.

 Other institutional investors have also made changes to their positions in the company.
 Sage Financial Management Group Inc. bought a new position in General Mills in the 1st quarter valued at $25,000.
-TD Capital Management LLC grew its position in General Mills by 77.1% in the 1st quarter.
-TD Capital Management LLC now owns 425 shares of the company’s stock valued at $26,000 after acquiring an additional 185 shares during the last quarter.
-Disciplined Investments LLC bought a new position in General Mills in the 1st quarter valued at $26,000.
-Mascoma Wealth Management LLC bought a new position in General Mills in the 1st quarter valued at $32,000.
+TD Capital Management LLC lifted its holdings in shares of General Mills by 77.1% in the 1st quarter.
+TD Capital Management LLC now owns 425 shares of the company’s stock worth $26,000 after buying an additional 185 shares during the period.
+Disciplined Investments LLC purchased a new stake in shares of General Mills in the 1st quarter worth $26,000.
+Mascoma Wealth Management LLC purchased a new stake in shares of General Mills in the 1st quarter worth $32,000.
 Finally, Cowa LLC lifted its holdings in shares of General Mills by 57.1% in the 1st quarter.
 Cowa LLC now owns 550 shares of the company’s stock worth $33,000 after buying an additional 200 shares during the period.
 75.39% of the stock is currently owned by institutional investors.

 Shares of NYSE GIS opened at $59.63 on Friday.
 The company has a quick ratio of 0.51, a current ratio of 0.69 and a debt-to-equity ratio of 1.06.
 The stock has a market cap of $36.37 billion, a PE ratio of 14.47, a P/E/G ratio of 2.16 and a beta of 0.56.
 General Mills, Inc. has a 1-year low of $53.96 and a 1-year high of $66.14.
 The stock’s fifty day moving average is $62.15.

 Several equities research analysts have weighed in on GIS shares.
+Credit Suisse Group lowered their target price on General Mills from $66.00 to $64.00 and set an “outperform” rating for the company in a report on Monday, March 29th.
 Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of General Mills in a report on Wednesday, June 9th.
-Credit Suisse Group lowered their target price on General Mills from $66.00 to $64.00 and set an “outperform” rating for the company in a report on Monday, March 29th.
-Six research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-General Mills currently has a consensus rating of “Hold” and an average price target of $64.09.
+Six investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+The stock has a consensus rating of “Hold” and an average price target of $64.09.

 In related news, insider John R. Church sold 25,812 shares of the company’s stock in a transaction dated Wednesday, April 28th.
 The stock was sold at an average price of $60.81, for a total transaction of $1,569,627.72.
 Following the transaction, the insider now directly owns 75,728 shares of the company’s stock, valued at approximately $4,605,019.68.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 Also, CAO Mark A. Pallot sold 1,574 shares of the company’s stock in a transaction dated Monday, March 29th.
 The shares were sold at an average price of $62.49, for a total value of $98,359.26.
 Following the transaction, the chief accounting officer now directly owns 13,760 shares in the company, valued at $859,862.40.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 72,208 shares of company stock worth $4,436,830 over the last ninety days.
 0.51% of the stock is currently owned by corporate insiders.